 - High degree of product complexity

-- Diversity of viral delivery vectors in design and development
+- Diversity of viral vectors for gene delivery in design and development

 - Suboptimal downstream processing with lengthy analytical assays suffering from significant variability